DavidT3/DAXA/paper/paper.md

 ![A flowchart giving a brief overview of the [Daxa]{.smallcaps} workflow.
 We indicate the different ways that [Daxa]{.smallcaps} can be used to access, process, and use archival X-ray data. \label{fig:flowchart}](figures/daxa_paper_flowchart.pdf)

-Almost every sub-field of astronomy, astrophysics, and cosmology has benefited significantly from X-ray coverage over the last three decades; the observation of X-ray cavities in galaxy clusters caused by central AGN helped to shed light on the cooling-flow problem [@cavities]; further X-ray observations allowed for the measurement of spatially-resolved entropy in hundreds of clusters, dramatically increasing understanding of cooling and heating processes in their cores; the discovery of quasi-periodic eruptions (QPE) from active galactic nuclei (AGN) [@qpedisco] provided a high-energy view of young stars and insights into their magnetic fields and stellar winds [@coup, @xest], calibrating weak-lensing mis-centering for galaxy cluster studies of cosmology [@miscen], and even probing the irradiation of exoplanets [@xrayirrexo].
+Every sub-field of astronomy, astrophysics, and cosmology has benefited significantly from X-ray coverage over the last three decades; the observation of X-ray cavities in galaxy clusters caused by central AGN helped to shed light on the cooling-flow problem [@cavities]; further X-ray observations allowed for the measurement of spatially-resolved entropy in hundreds of clusters, dramatically increasing understanding of cooling and heating processes in their cores; quasi-periodic eruptions (QPE) from active galactic nuclei (AGN) where discovered [@qpedisco]; the high-energy view of young stars gave insights into their magnetic fields and stellar winds [@coup; @xest]; calibrating mis-centering for galaxy cluster weak-lensing studies helped constrain cosmological parameters [@miscen]; and X-rays even helped probe the irradiation of exoplanets [@xrayirrexo].
 Indeed, X-ray telescopes have created many entirely new fields of study; they provided the first evidence of X-ray sources outside the solar system [@theOG]; discovered the first widely accepted black hole, and launched the study of supernova remnants [@cygx1andfriends]; and found ionized, volume-filling, gas within the Coma galaxy cluster (the intra-cluster medium) [@clusterdisco], with the implication that clusters were more than collections of galaxies.
 These non-exhaustive lists make evident the importance of X-ray observations to the astronomy, astrophysics, and cosmology communities.

-The current workhorse X-ray observatories (_XMM_-Newton [@xmm] and _Chandra_; other telescopes are online but are more specialised) are ageing however, with _Chandra_ in particular experiencing a decline in low-energy sensitivity that might limit science cases; these missions cannot last forever.
+The current workhorse X-ray observatories (_XMM_[@xmm] and _Chandra_; other telescopes are online but are more specialised) are ageing, with _Chandra_ in particular experiencing a decline in low-energy sensitivity that might limit science cases; these missions cannot last forever.
 If we are to enter an X-ray desert, where the astrophysics community has only limited access to new X-ray observations from specialised missions like _Swift_ [@swift], _NuSTAR_ [@nustar], and _XRISM_ [@xrism], then archival data (and serendipitous studies)